-Things are slightly different today.
+Things are a lot more complicated today.

 Two developments have changed the way we promote a website and make it easy to find on the search engines: 1) the mobile phone and social media.
 To make sure you’re at the top of a search engine like Google, not only do you have to make your site mobile friendly and you have to be actively engaged in sharing all your content with as many social media platforms as you can.
 In other words, Content is not only King, its everything.